 Instructions to Candidates: Credit will be given for your answers to all questions.
 All questions carry the same marks.
 Please start each question on a new page.
 Please write your CIS username at the top of each page. h page.
-To receive credit, your answers must show yo explain your reasoning.
+To receive credit, your answers must show your working and explain your reasoning.